The Common Rule (45 C.F.R. 46)

 Prospective Agreement

 Data collection can only take place with adult subjects who are able to consent for themselves.
-Please note that several states do not use 18 as the age of majority, so this might be something you need to take into account in your recruitment plan (e.g. use of MTurk participants).
+Please note that several states do not use 18 as the age of majority, so this might be something you need to take into account in your recruitment plan (e.g. use of national panels).
 The participants must prospectively agree to the specific intervention, although deception (or withholding of full information) is permitted as long as the participant also prospectively agrees to be deceived or to proceeding without full information.
-Example language for this is included in our Informed Consent for Exemption template.
+If your study does not allow participants to be alerted to the deception or lack of full information, it simply means that it must be conducted under a different level of review.

 Data Collection

-The exemption is quite restrictive in terms of the ways data can be collected.
 Data collection is limited to: verbal or written responses by the subject, data entry by the subject themselves, or observation of the subject including audiovisual recording.
 No devices, medical procedures, sensors, passive data collection methods (other than AV recording) etc. would be permitted under this exemption.

 The Intervention